DARADIA:The Pain Clinic

 Introduction:

-There is no one in this earth who did not suffer from any type of headache in his lifetime.
-Fortunately most kinds of headache are of benign or harmless in nature.
+There is no one on this earth who did not suffer from any type of headache in his lifetime.
+Fortunately, most kinds of headaches are benign or harmless in nature.
 There are only a few kinds of headaches, which are serious.
-Thanks god, they are really very rare.
+Thank god, they are really very rare.
 Probably you are not suffering from such.

 If you notice any of the following symptoms, it may be serious.
 Consult your doctor.